naytev/naytev-blog/_posts/2015-09-18-dark-test-recipe.md

 	<iframe width="560" height="315" src="https://www.youtube.com/embed/Mb4czYVAtEU" frameborder="0" allowfullscreen="allowfullscreen">Dark Testing Walkthrough</iframe>
 </div>

-<a href="https://spark.naytev.com/" target="_blank">The platform I used in the video above</a> is called Spark.
-My team and I created Spark to make dark testing incredibly easy and scalable.
-If you’re interested in Dark Testing in under 5 minutes, try Spark by Naytev.
+<a href="https://www.naytev.com/" target="_blank">The platform I used in the video above</a> is called Naytev.
+My team and I created Naytev to make dark testing incredibly easy and scalable.
+If you’re interested in Dark Testing in under 5 minutes, try it out.

-Get started by visiting h<a href="https://spark.naytev.com/" target="_blank">https://spark.naytev.com/.</a> Use the coupon code "DOUBLE_RAINBOW" at checkout to get 30% off any plan for the first month.
+Use the coupon code "DOUBLE_RAINBOW" at checkout to get 30% off any plan for the first month.

 *How You’ll Feel When You Create a Dark Test 18x Faster Than Everyone Else*
 <div class="full zoomable"><img src="/images/guides/dark/boxing.jpg"></div>